michaelbui99/Atlas/README.md

   which subredddits I have showed interest in.
 - [x] As a user, I want to be able to view a list of the default subreddits, such that I as a new user have a starting point to start exploring reddit.
+- [x] As a user, I want to be able to sync my settings, such that I can access my customisable experience from all my devices
 - [ ] As a user, I want to be able to follow a new subreddit, such that I can get updates from the subreddit.
 - [ ] As a user, I want to be able to unfollow a subreddit, such that I wont see posts of a